Welcome to VENT Experts!

 This mindset overlooks the critical role ventilation plays during the winter months.
 In many ways, good ventilation is even more important for a home's health during winter.

 Winter is when condensation becomes a major problem in Australian homes.
 When you seal your house to keep it warm, you trap moisture inside.
-Daily activities like cooking, showering, drying clothes, and even breathing produce a significant amount of water vapor.
+Daily activities like cooking, showering, drying clothes, and even breathing produce a significant amount of water vapour.

 When this warm, moist indoor air comes into contact with a cold surface, like a windowpane or an uninsulated wall, the moisture condenses into liquid water.
 This creates damp spots.

+The Solution: Modern ventilation systems, such as heat recovery ventilation (HRV) systems, are designed for winter use.
 An HRV system extracts stale, moist air from inside and uses its heat to warm up the incoming fresh, filtered air from outside.
 This provides constant fresh air and humidity control while retaining up to 90% of the heat from the outgoing air.

 Myth 4: My sub-floor space takes care of itself.